AdobeDocs/campaign-classic.en/help/workflow/using/about-workflows.md

 Adobe Campaign uses workflows to:

 * Carry out targeting campaigns.
-For more on this, refer to [Implementation steps](../../workflow/using/building-a-workflow.md#implementation-steps-).
+[Learn more](../../workflow/using/building-a-workflow.md#implementation-steps-)
 * Build campaigns: for each campaign, the **[!UICONTROL Workflow]** tab lets you build the target and create the deliveries.
-For more on this, refer to [Campaign workflows](../../workflow/using/building-a-workflow.md#campaign-workflows).
+[Learn more](../../workflow/using/building-a-workflow.md#campaign-workflows)
 * Perform technical processes: cleanup, collecting tracking information or provisional calculations.
-For more on this, refer to [Technical workflows](../../workflow/using/building-a-workflow.md#technical-workflows).
+[Learn more](../../workflow/using/building-a-workflow.md#technical-workflows)

 A workflow can mean both a process definition (the workflow model, which is a representation of what is supposed to happen) and an instance of this process (a workflow instance, which is a representation of what is actually happening).